THE PLANET BOFA DIFFERENCE

 As a result of the coronavirus pandemic, many senior schools moved from paper based entrance exams to online tests.
 Many schools chose to use the ISEB Common Pre-Test entrance exam to assess prospective pupils.

-This year there are over 90 schools confirmed to be using the ISEB CommonPre-Test for their entrance assessment.
-This means many parents are worrying about preparing their child for an exam they may know very little about.
-Fear not though, we’ve created a list of all the important information you need if your child is taking the ISEB Pre-Test exam this year.
+There are now 50 schools that use the ISEB Common Pre-Test for their entrance assessment.
+This means many parents are searching for help to prepare their child for an exam they may know very little about.
+Fear not though, we've created a list of all the important information you need if your child is taking the ISEB Pre-Test exam this year.

 1. Subject knowledge